 The proposed vegetated 30-metre buffer will provide enhanced mitigation that does not currently exist.
 A sediment and erosion control plan will be developed in accordance with appropriate guidelines and the criteria set out in the EIA and the Stormwater Management Plan.
-Further, environmental monitoring is recommended to ensure that sediment and erosion
+Further, environmental monitoring is also recommended.